GREAT AMERICAN ECLIPSE TOUR 2017

 Tour#1 is described in detail on this web page and includes all features.
 No more than 2 people in a room; no children under 12.

-Tour#2 is the backup tour and does NOT include lunch/dinner, tours, or the eclipse transport since those are completely booked up.
-Once all Tour#1 rooms are sold, only Tour#2 will be available.
+Tour#2 is the backup tour and does NOT include lunch/dinner, tours, or the eclipse transport since those are completely booked.
 No more than 2 people in a room; no children under 12.

 Be aware that Tour 2 is a minimalist tour; it includes 3 nights at our group hotel, breakfast daily, eclipse briefing, periodic tour note emails with educational material, photo guide for eclipse photographers, eclipse glasses and round trip hotel/airport transfers if arriving by air into Grand Island.
 IT DOES NOT INCLUDE ANY LUNCHES OR DINNERS, TOURS OR ECLIPSE DAY BUS TRANSPORT.
 It will work for you ONLY if you have your own ground transportation: a rental car or driving your own vehicle to Grand Island NE.
 For the eclipse observation, Tour #2 participants can either remain at the hotel which will experience almost the maximum amount of total eclipse or you may follow our buses to our eclipse site(s).